If there’s one place you’ve heard about in Patagonia, bets are it’s Torres del Paine National Park.

 Day Two: Glaciar Grey

-Drive to the Pudeto catamaran ferry dock for 8.15am to join the queue for the 9am crossing.
-Pay for your ticket (in cash!) and board the ferry; it’ll take 30 minutes to reach Paine Grande.
+Drive to the Pudeto catamaran ferry dock for 8.15am to join the queue for the 8.30am crossing.
+Be sure to purchase your ticket in advance here.
+Board the ferry; it’ll take 30 minutes to reach Paine Grande.

-At Paine Grande, trek to the viewpoint for Glaciar Grey just beyond the Grey campsite and refugio (24 km, 7-8 hrs return).
+At Paine Grande, trek to the viewpoint for Glaciar Grey just beyond the Grey campsite and refugio (24km (15 miles), 7-8 hrs return).

 Return to Paine Grande and stay here for the night, in either camping or dormitory accommodation.